pushchain/push-chain-node/precompiles/utxhashverifier/README.md

 ### Architecture Overview

-The OCV precompile delegates verification to the UTV (Universal Transaction Verification) module for gas efficiency.
+The UTxHashVerifier precompile delegates verification to the UTV (Universal Transaction Verification) module for gas efficiency.
 The verification process involves:

 1. **Chain Detection**: Extracts chain information from chainNamespace parameter
 2. **Owner Verification**: Ensures the transaction sender matches the provided owner